wultra/powerauth-cmd-tool/docs/Readme.md

                                      file with the input data to be signed and verified with the server, as specified in PowerAuth signature process.
  -D,--device-info <arg>              Information about user device.
+ -e,--endpoint <arg>                 Deprecated option, use the resource-id option instead.
- -e,--endpoint <arg>                 In case a specified method is 'sign', this field specifies a
+ -E,--resource-id <arg>              In case a specified method is 'sign' or 'sign-encrypt', this
-                                     URI identifier, as specified in PowerAuth signature process.
+                                     field specifies a URI identifier, as specified in PowerAuth signature process.
  -h,--help                           Print this help manual.
  -H,--http-header <key=value>        Use provided HTTP header for communication -I,--identity-file <arg>            In case a specified method is 'create-custom', this field